ADGEfficiency/programming-resources/fundamentals/programming.md

 Some technical debt is OK
 - Bad code isn’t bad code because it’s written badly; it’s bad code if it slows you down, causes bugs for users, or constantly breaks.
 That’s the code you need to fix.

+Software architecture
+- should show the intent of a program
+- not the frameworks

 ## Features of bad code